SPOT (satellite): SPOT 1, 2, and 3

 Because the orbit of SPOT 1 was lowered in 2003, it will gradually lose altitude and break up naturally in the atmosphere.
-Deorbiting of SPOT 2, in accordance with IADC (Inter-Agency Space Debris Coordination Committee), commenced in mid-July 2009 for a period of two weeks, with a final burn on 29 July 2009.
+Deorbiting of SPOT 2, in accordance with Inter-Agency Space Debris Coordination Committee (IADC), commenced in mid-July 2009 for a period of two weeks, with a final burn on 29 July 2009.
 SPOT 3 is no longer functioning, due to problems with its stabilization system.